Languages of South Sudan: Indigenous languages

 African map of the Nilo-Saharan languages.
 The Eastern and Central Sudanic branches dominate in South Sudan.

 There are over 60 indigenous languages spoken in South Sudan.
 Most of the indigenous languages are classified under the Nilo-Saharan language family; collectively, they represent two of the first order divisions of Nilo-Saharan (Eastern Sudanic and Central Sudanic).
 The remainder belong to the Ubangi languages of the Niger–Congo language family, and they are spoken in the southwest.

 The most recent available population statistics for many South Sudan indigenous languages go back to the 1980s.
 Since then, the war of independence led to many civilian deaths and massive displacement of refugees to Sudan and beyond.
 Due to the drafting of colonial borders in Africa by European powers during the 19th and 20th centuries, some indigenous languages of South Sudan are spoken in neighbouring countries, in some cases more so than in South Sudan.
 Azande, for example is estimated to have twice as many speakers in the neighbouring Democratic Republic of the Congo, while the Banda group of languages may have more speakers in the Central African Republic than in South Sudan.

-In South Sudan, the languages with the most speakers are Nuer with 1.8 million speakers in 2017, Dinka with perhaps 4.5 million in 2017; these two groups of languages are also closely related to one another, and Shilluk with 920,000 speakers, as of Bari had 420,000 in 2000, and Zande had 350,000 in 1982.
+The languages with the most speakers in South Sudan are Dinka with 4.5 million speakers, Nuer with 1.8 million speakers, Shilluk with 920,000 speakers, Bari with 420,000 speakers, and Zande with 350,000 speakers.
 Of the Ubangi languages, available figures indicate that Azande is the only one with a substantial number of speakers in South Sudan.

 The interim constitution of 2005 declared in Part 1, Chapter 1, No. 6 (1) that: "All indigenous languages of Southern Sudan are national languages and shall be respected, developed and promoted.

 The new transitional constitution of the Republic of South Sudan of 2011 declares in Part 1, Chapter 1, No. 6 (1) that: "All indigenous languages of South Sudan are national languages and shall be respected, developed and promoted."
 In Part 1, Chapter 1, No. 6 (2) it is defined that: "English shall be the official working language in the Republic of South Sudan, as well as the language of instruction at all levels of education."